breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ![LearnPack Alert on 4geeks.com](https://github.com/breatheco-de/content/blob/master/src/assets/images/learnpack-alert.png?raw=true)

 After clicking on "Start new exercise" a new coding environment will open, and LearnPack will start running immediately in Codespaces or Gitpod.
 All LearnPack tutorials come in steps; you will find the instructions on the right side and a button to continue to the `next ->` step.
-If you are doing the exercise correctly and you ask something to the AI, the AI can also show you a button to go to the next exercise.
+Upon successfully completing an exercise, the AI will offer guidance and the convenience of moving forward to the next challenge with a simple button click.

 <!-- ![](https://github.com/breatheco-de/content/blob/master/src/assets/images/learnpack-explanation.png?raw=true) -->